Franz Ernst Schütte: Political involvement and other activities

 Schütte joined the Bremen Chamber of Commerce in 1869, serving as its "Präses" (president) between 1876 and 1878.
 He used this as an opportunity to focus on the transport challenges facing Bremen and northern Germany more broadly.
 He was, in particular, supportive of the construction of a "Mittelland Canal".
 Work on the canal finally started in 1906.

 In 1881 he took on the role of "Bauherr" for building and maintenance of the city's churches and especially, in this instance, for the cathedral, which had become degraded, through the passage of time, and through neglect.
 He pushed through a number of important restoration projects, securing the necessary funding and then personally overseeing planning and construction in respect of the more important ones.

 Schütte became a member of the executive committee for the association looking after the city's parks and other open important spaces in 1876.
 Between 1877 and 1911 he chaired the association.

 For not quite twelve years, between 1867 and 1878, he served as a member of the Bremen state parliament ("Bürgerschaft").
 Three years after unification, in 1874, he also became Bremen's representative at the "Hanseatische Handelsstand" trade bureau, which now lobbied the government in Berlin to sustain that commitment to the international free trade under which the northern sea ports had prospered under the North German Confederation.

 Bremen benefactor

 Construction of the two towers at the west end of Bremen Cathedral and the repainting and decoration of the building's interior were funded by Schütte, partly out of his own pocket and partly through his fundraising activities.
 The stump of the south tower, which had collapsed in 1638, was completely removed in order that a stable replacement tower could be erected.
-It is thought the some of the lower portions of the north tower were probably retained, with only the higher part of the tower needing to be rebuilt.
+It is thought some of the lower portions of the north tower were probably retained, with only the higher part of the tower needing to be rebuilt.
 The restoration was based on surviving images and technical drawings from the seventeenth century, but a certain amount of interpretation was also involved.
 Between 1888 and 1901 Schütte devoted considerable time and energy to funding and oversight of the restoration and reconstruction project.